data-apis/dataframe-api/spec/02_use_cases.md

     ...
 ```

-When we consider data frames, we would like to provide them directly to the `scatter_plot`
+When we consider dataframes, we would like to provide them directly to the `scatter_plot`
 function.
 And we would like the plotting library to be agnostic of what specific library
 will be used when calling the function.
 We would like the code to work whether a pandas,
 Dask, Vaex or other current or future implementation are used.